Chin and Cheek Enhancement

 How exactly is surgery on the chin and jaw done?

 Surgery on the chin is done through an incision inside the mouth, or sometimes underneath the chin in an existing skin crease.
 Through this incision, the bone of the chin is approached.
 The projection of the chin may be altered either through the use of a small implant or by cutting the bone and shifting its position.
 The incisions are then closed and a small elastic dressing is applied.
 If the posterior portion of the jaw needs to be altered, this also is approached through an incision inside the mouth.

 Cheekbones are enhanced by an implant that sits on the prominence of the existing cheekbone, referred to as the malar eminence.
 The implant is inserted through an incision in the mouth, or through an incision in the lower eyelid, brow, or in front of the ear.
 The incision used depends on your particular needs and other surgery that may be performed at the same time, such as an eyelid lift.

-What are the implants make of?
+What are the implants made of?

-Implants are made of a plastic material which is considered biocompatible, that is, a material that tends to have minimal reaction when placed under the skin.
+Implants are made of a plastic material which is considered biocompatible, that is, a material that tends to have a minimal reaction when placed under the skin.
 The two most common materials are solid flexible silicone and gortex.